Vita-Diva/bttcdoc/docs/en/mapping.md

 + [TRC-721](https://github.com/tronprotocol/tips/blob/master/tip-721.md)

-To learn how to submit a new mapping request, please refer to [here](TBD).

 ### Custom Child Token

-If you wish to map a non-standard (custom) token, you must first deploy a token contract on the sub-chain and then submit your mapping request [here](TBD).
+If you wish to map a non-standard (custom) token, you must first deploy a token contract on the sub-chain and then send us your mapping request.
 Please ensure that you submit the request with accurate token information.

 The following is an illustration of how to create a customized child token: